 Tennessee Housing Trust Fund

-- The Housing Modification and Ramp Program provides funding to United Cerebral Palsy of Middle Tennessee to construct ramps and make other modifications to assist persons with disabilities with access to their homes throughout Tennessee.
+- The Housing Modification and Ramp Program provides funding to construct ramps and make other home modifications to assist persons with disabilities gain better access to their homes.
+This program is administered statewide through United Cerebral Palsy of Middle Tennessee.

-- Rebuild & Recover helps communities that have been hit by a natural disaster, but do not qualify for Federal Emergency Management Agency or Tennessee Emergency Management Agency funds.
+- Rebuild & Recover provides funds to assist eligible communities recover from a natural disaster.
 Grants are made to the city or county.

 Weatherization Assistance Program